reese/gatsby-plugin-stork/README.md

 ### `query`

 This is the query that will be run to pull in any pages you want to be indexed.
-The result of this query will be passsed to the `serialize` function.
+The result of this query will be passed to the `serialize` function.

 ### `serialize`